Package Leaflet: Information for the User

 If you use more Nipent than you should

 Nipent works by eliminating cancer cells, but sometimes it also eliminates normal blood cells, which can increase the risk of infection.
-It may also decrease the number of platelets (necessary for blood clotting).
+It can also decrease the number of platelets (necessary for blood clotting).
 Your doctor will monitor your condition and inform you if this occurs.
-There are certain precautions you must take to reduce the risk of infection or bleeding.
+There are certain precautions you should take to reduce the risk of infection or bleeding.
 If possible, avoid contact with people who have infections.

 Consult your doctor or nurse as soon as possible if you experience any of the following effects:

-Rare (occurs in less than 1 in 100 patients)
+Uncommon (occur in less than 1 in 100 patients)

-Rare (occurs in less than 1 in 1,000 patients)
+Rare (occur in less than 1 in 1,000 patients)

-Very rare (occurs in less than 1 in 10,000 patients):
+Very rare (occur in less than 1 in 10,000 patients)

-Reporting side effects
+Reporting of side effects

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after “CAD:”.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date stated on the packaging after "EXP:".
+The expiry date is the last day of the month indicated.

-Store in refrigerator (between 2°C and 8°C).
+Store in a refrigerator (between 2°C and 8°C).

 Composition of Nipent: